vberlier/goomy/README.md

 ## Running the examples

 The project has only been tested on Linux, but doesn't rely on any platform-specific library so you should be good as long as you have a compliant C++17 compiler on hand.
-One of the example demonstrates how the framework could be used in combination with [SFML](https://www.sfml-dev.org/), so you need to make sure that the latest stable version is available on your system.
+One of the example demonstrates how the framework could be used in combination with [SFML](https://www.sfml-dev.org/), so you'll need to make sure that the latest stable version is available on your system.

 1. Clone this repository